 Third, the Examiner materially erred by misapplying the law in evaluating the evidence of secondary considerations submitted by Alexion during prosecution.

-Advanced Bionics, Paper 6 at 8-9 n.9 ("An example of a material error ... may include an error of law[.]").
-In the statement of Reasons for Allowance, the Examiner noted that "some of the secondary considerations are evidence of nonobviousness, particularly the invention as claimed satisfies a long felt need and that there is objective evidence of copying."
+Advanced Bionics, Paper 6 at 8-9 n.9.
+In Reasons for Allowance, the Examiner noted: "some of the secondary considerations are evidence of nonobviousness, particularly the invention as claimed satisfies a long felt need and that there is objective evidence of copying."
 (EX1035, 007.)
-However, Alexion's arguments for these secondary considerations are insufficient evidence of nonobviousness as a matter of law.
-(EX1003, ¶179.)
+However, Alexion's arguments for these secondary considerations are insufficient evidence as a matter of law.
+(EX1003, ¶187.)